 \section{Introduction}

-Raman spectroscopy has many emerging and existing applications in biomedical research \citep{Ellis2013,Butler2016}.
-For example, a Raman-active dye label can be attached to an antibody targeting a specific biomarker, such as a protein or DNA sequence.
-The concentration of that biomarker can then be quantified within a living organism \citep{Zavaleta2009,Laing2017}.
-This enables disease diagnosis and imaging of biological process at the molecular level, with a high degree of specificity.
-Raman spectroscopy can be performed noninvasively and nondestructively, offering substantial advantages over alternative techniques such as immunofluorescence.
-Raman scattering produces a complex pattern of peaks, which correspond to the vibrational modes of the molecule.
-This spectral signature is highly specific, enabling simultaneous identification and quantification of several molecules in a multiplex \citep{Zhong2011,Gracie2014}.
+Understanding the chemical composition of mineral and biological samples is vital for many applications, including the search for evidence of past life on Mars \citep{Hutchinson2014,Maurice2021} and medical diagnostics of cancer and other diseases \citep{Laing2017,braddick2025emerging}.
+Spectroscopy is a measurement technique that can be used to estimate compositions by observing the interaction of matter and electromagnetic radiation, such as light from a laser.
+In the case of Raman spectroscopy, this produces a complex pattern of peaks that correspond to the vibrational modes of the molecules in the sample.
+The spectral signature produced by Raman scattering is highly specific, enabling simultaneous identification and quantification of several molecules in a multiplex \citep{Zhong2011,Gracie2014}.

-In this paper, we introduce a model-based approach for quantification of Raman spectroscopy.
 An example Raman spectrum for ethanol (\textsf{EtOH}) is shown in Fig.~\ref{f:EtOH}.
-Here we are focused on the fingerprint region for organic molecules: wavenumbers $\Delta \tilde{\nu}$ in the range 200 to 2000 cm$^{-1}$ containing the characteristic Raman peaks.
-The vertical axis is measured in arbitrary units (a.u.), since the observed signal intensity is dependent on the calibration of the spectrometer, among several other factors. \textsf{EtOH} is a relatively simple molecule in comparison to the Raman-active dye labels that are used in biomedical applications, such as those described in Sect.~\ref{s:data}.
+Here we are focused on the fingerprint region for organic molecules: wavenumbers $\Delta \tilde{\nu}$ in the range 200 to 2000 cm$^{-1}$.
+The vertical axis is measured in arbitrary units (a.u.), since the observed signal intensity is dependent on the calibration of the spectrometer, among several other factors.
+Ethanol is a relatively simple molecule, in comparison to the Raman-active dye labels that are analysed in Sect.~\ref{s:results}.
 The 6 major peaks in its spectral signature can be directly attributed to vibrational modes of the bonds between its 9 atoms \citep{Mammone1980,Lin-Vien1991}.
-Most of these peaks are well-separated, so that the shape of the smooth baseline function can be easily discerned.
+Most of these peaks are well-separated, so that the shape of the smooth baseline function can be readily discerned.

 A further advantage of Raman spectroscopy is that the amplitudes of the peaks increase linearly with the concentration of the molecule \citep{Jones1999}.
 A dilution study can be performed to measure Raman spectra at a range of known concentrations.
 By fitting a linear regression model to this data, it is then possible to estimate the limit of detection (LOD) for the molecule, which is the minimum concentration that the Raman peaks can be distinguished from noise: